awsdocs/amazon-s3-userguide/doc_source/get-request-ids.md

 ## Using HTTP to obtain request IDs<a name="http-request-id"></a>

-You can obtain your request IDs, `x-amz-request-id` and `x-amz-id-2`, by logging the bits of an HTTP request before it reaches the target application\.
-There are a variety of third\-party tools that you can use to recover verbose logs for HTTP requests\.
-When you run the tool, listen on the port that your Amazon S3 traffic travels on, as you send out another Amazon S3 HTTP request\.
+You can obtain your request IDs, `x-amz-request-id` and `x-amz-id-2` by logging the bits of an HTTP request before it reaches the target application\.
+There are a variety of third\-party tools that can be used to recover verbose logs for HTTP requests\.
+Choose one that you trust, and then run the tool to listen on the port that your Amazon S3 traffic travels on, as you send out another Amazon S3 HTTP request\.

-For HTTP requests, the pair of request IDs will look like the following examples\.
+For HTTP requests, the pair of request IDs will look like the following:

 ```
 x-amz-request-id: 79104EXAMPLEB723